Retailers plan Bangladesh factory inspections under safety pact

-ZURICH (Reuters) - A group of mainly European retailers has finalized a plan to conduct coordinated inspections of factories in Bangladesh in an attempt to prevent a repeat of the Rana Plaza disaster that killed 1,129 people in April.
+ZURICH, July 8 (Reuters) - A group of mainly European retailers has finalised a plan to conduct coordinated inspections of factories in Bangladesh in an attempt to prevent a repeat of the Rana Plaza disaster that killed 1,129 people in April.

-The new accord was launched by trade unions in May and signed by 70 brands, including the world’s two biggest fashion retailers, Inditex (ITX.MC) and H&M (HMb.ST), which have agreed to accept legal responsibility for safety at their Bangladesh factories.
+The new accord was launched by trade unions in May and signed by 70 brands, including the world’s two biggest fashion retailers, Inditex and H&M, which have agreed to accept legal responsibility for safety at their Bangladesh factories.

-But a number of U.S. chains, including Wal-Mart (WMT.N), Gap (GPS.N), Macy’s (M.N), Sears (SHLD.O) and JC Penney (JCP.N), have shunned the deal, saying that it gives labor unions too much control over ensuring workplace safety and have proposed a non-binding initiative.
+But a number of U.S. chains, including Wal-Mart, Gap , Macy‘s, Sears and JC Penney, have shunned the deal, saying that it gives labour unions too much control over ensuring workplace safety and have proposed a non-binding initiative.

 The largely European plan, coordinated by Switzerland-based unions IndustriALL and UNI Global, involves the creation of a team of inspectors to evaluate fire, electrical, structural and worker safety in factories supplying signatory brands.